-Assault is a serious crime and a conviction can result in a jail sentence.Elements of Assault
+Assault is a serious crime and carries a possible jail sentence upon conviction.Elements of Assault

 In order to convict a defendant of assault, the Commonwealth must prove beyond a reasonable doubt that: